Workplace-based assessment program

 These tools are designed to assess your clinical reasoning, management and decision-making skills using clinical cases that you’ve managed.
 Feedback is generally provided immediately after each session to support learning and reflection.

 Your assessor will use a structured discussion format for the assessment.
 Targeted questions will allow you to demonstrate your competency across specified curriculum and syllabus areas.
-The assessor will explore in detail any issues relating to the case to identify if you have any clinical knowledge gaps.
+The assessor will explore in detail any issues relating to the case to identify any clinical knowledge gaps.

 Case-based discussion